 While everyone stands to benefit from a more efficient health care system, the groups that may gain the most are the middle class and small business owners and workers.
 The current system provides government-sponsored health care for the poor and elderly through Medicare and Medicaid.
 Meanwhile, most workers in large corporations receive health care as part of their compensation as required under Obamacare.
 The people left behind are those between jobs, those working for small businesses and those looking to start or grow their own small business.

 Government-provided health care would make it easier for entrepreneurs to leave their jobs and start their own businesses, since they would not be putting their families’ health care at risk.
-It would make it easier to hire workers early on, since employees would be more willing to take a risk working at a new firm knowing their health care is taken care of.
+It would make it easier to hire workers early on, since employees would be more willing to take a risk working at a new firm knowing that health care is provided.
 And if the business takes off, it would no longer face the threat of the employer mandate once it crosses a certain threshold, which Obamacare set at 50 workers.

 It will save money

 Americans are paying more than other developed countries for their health care.
 Let’s look at Canada, France, Sweden and Switzerland, for example.
 These are all countries that have a similar GDP per capita to the US but offer single-payer health care systems.
-According to World Bank data, between 10 and 12 percent of these countries’ GDP goes towards health care costs compared to a whopping 17.1 percent of the America’s GDP.
+According to OECD data, these countries spent between 10 and 12 percent of their GDP on health care costs compared to a whopping 17 percent of the America’s GDP.
 There are several reasons for this.
 Cutting the massive administrative costs associated with private health care, for example, would reduce overall health care spending by around 15 percent, according to one study.